sciyoshi/django-dbsettings/README.rst

 supplied editors before they can be considered useful (however, if the setting had the ``default`` argument passed in the constructor, its value is already useful - equal to the defined default).

 The editor will be available at the URL configured earlier.
 For example, if you used the prefix of ``'settings/'``, the URL ``/settings/`` will provide an editor of all available settings, while ``/settings/myapp/`` would contain a list of just the settings for ``myapp``.

+URL patterns are named: 'site_settings' and 'app_settings', respectively.

 The editors are restricted to staff members, and the particular settings that will be available to users is based on permissions that are set for them.
 This